 What happens when I'm older.
 Will planet earth still be here?

 Space exploration depends on robots and automation.
-This is because man does not (yet) live long enough to travel the vast distances involved to explore planets for himself as a visitor, and cryogenics is not advanced enough to freeze and thaw humans at the end of a long journey - though this is technology that may one day yield results.
+This is because man does not (yet) live long enough to travel the vast distances involved to be able to explore planets for himself as a visitor, and cryogenics is not advanced enough to freeze and thaw humans at the end of a long journey - though this is technology that may one day yield results.

 Mars is the nearest potential planet for colonization, but is extremely inhospitable with no atmosphere to speak of, being 95% carbon dioxide.

 I'm very lucky to have my own workshop, my own power (hand) tools and an uncle who knows how to weld, because I'm a bit young for that.
 Welding is scary!
+My uncle is easily talked into lending a hand.
+Thanks unk!

 Right here and now, we might explore moons and planets that are relatively close, using satellites with sensitive sensor arrays, telescopes and cameras - and fabulous surface vehicles like the Lunar and Mars Rovers.